ismasan/sourced/README.md

 1. Commands can be routed to this decider by background processes, using its `.handle_command(command)` interface
 2. The decider can _react_ to other events in the system (more on event choreography later), via its `.handle_events(events)` interface.

-This two properties are what enables asynchronous, eventually-consistent systems in Sourced.
+These two properties are what enables asynchronous, eventually-consistent systems in Sourced.

 #### Expanded message syntax